event

 17th November 25

-Join Trans Masc Studies’ Ellis Jackson Kroese and poet Remi Graves, in a conversation about the possibilities of the trans masc archive.
-The artists will discuss coal, Graves’ new publication from Monitor Books, and Memory is a Museum, Jackson Kroese’s ongoing research project with Edinburgh Art Festival.
+For Trans Awareness Week 2025 we gathered at Fruitmarket for an in-conversation with Trans Masc Studies’ Ellis Jackson Kroese and poet Remi Graves.
+The artists discussed coal, Graves’ new publication from Monitor Books, and Memory is a Museum, Jackson Kroese’s ongoing research project with Edinburgh Art Festival, exploring the possibilities of the trans masc archive.

 About coal + Remi Graves